Pradhi99/ProjectEV/README.md

 Independent Variable (IV): Socio-economic characteristics of the counties where EV owners reside

-Research question: How does the EV infrastructure corelates with socio-economic characteristics of the counties where EV owners reside?
+Research question: How does the EV infrastructure correlates with socio-economic characteristics of the counties where EV owners reside?
 Note that socio-economic characteristics are a combination of social and economic factors such as age, financial, education, local policies etc.

 Hypothesis: There is no correlation between the EV infrastructure with the socio-economic characteristics of the counties.